Richmond Football Club: End of a dynasty (2021–present)

 Richmond were looking to rebound quickly from their poor 2021 season.
 Despite some inconsistent form throughout the 2022 season, which included dispiriting losses to also-rans Gold Coast and North Melbourne, and a low-scoring draw against Fremantle, the Tigers were able to secure an eighth finals berth in 10 seasons, finishing seventh on the ladder with 13 wins, eight losses and one draw.
 However, their finals campaign came to an early end after a heart-breaking two-point loss to Brisbane in a high scoring elimination final.
+Three time premiership player and 300 gamer Shane Edwards announced his retirement at the conclusion of the season.